Here’s what you need to know about applying to get your nonprofit or community group pro bono (free) legal services.

 - Employment – Preparing, reviewing and revising personnel policies, employment contracts, and confidentiality agreements.

 - Real Estate – Help with property leases and purchase and sale agreements.

 - Intellectual Property – Assistance with registering trademarks, and advising on copyright protection, license agreements, or website-related agreements.
 However, we do not provide assistance on patent matters.

-- Risk and Liability Assessment – Assistance on risk and liability assessment including waiver and release forms, and advice on insurance coverage.
+- Risk and Liability Assessment – Assistance with risk and liability assessment including waiver and release forms, and general advice on insurance coverage.

 What Communities Rise does not do: